Kingxukai/linux/Documentation/gpu/nova/index.rst

 =======================

-The nova driver project consists out of two separate drivers nova-core and nova-drm and intends to supersede the nouveau driver for NVIDIA GPUs based on the GPU System Processor (GSP).
+The nova driver project consists out of two separate drivers nova-core and nova-drm and intends to supersede the woke nouveau driver for NVIDIA GPUs based on the GPU System Processor (GSP).

 The following documents apply to both nova-core and nova-drm.